abunchofnerds-25/ccollections/README.md

 # C Collections

-`c_collections` is a library of generic data structures and utilities for C. It provides what the C standard library leaves out: dynamic arrays, hash maps, ordered maps, dynamic strings, memory pools, inter-thread communication primitives, a thread pool, a structured logger, a JSON parser, a YAML parser, and an HTTP client -- all under one consistent API.
+`c_collections` is a library of generic data structures and utilities for C. It provides what the C standard library leaves out: dynamic arrays, hash maps, ordered maps, dynamic strings, memory pools, inter-thread communication primitives, a thread pool, a structured logger, a JSON parser, a YAML parser, an HTTP client, and an HTTP server -- all under one consistent API.

 If you have used Python's `list` and `dict`, Java's `ArrayList` and `HashMap`, or C++'s `vector` and `map`, the containers here will feel familiar.
 The difference is that this library is plain C11 -- no code generators, no external build tools, no hidden runtime.